Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_US.rst

 Description
 -----------

-The Distance US Bricklet is equipped with an ultrasonic distance sensor.
+The Distance US Bricklet is equipped with an `ultrasonic distance sensor <http://en.wikipedia.org/wiki/Ultrasonic_sensor>`__.
 It can measure distances from 2cm to 400cm.
 With configurable events it is possible to react on changing distances without polling.
+Typical applications can be found in robotics, usage as light barrier alternative and so on.

 Technical Specifications
 ------------------------